 3. In a medium bowl, whisk together eggs and granulated sugar and then add the yogurt, coconut oil, milk, and vanilla extract until combined.
 Add the essential oil or lemon extract here as well.

 4. Using a wooden spoon, fold wet ingredients into dry ingredients and mix everything together being sure not to mix it too much.

 5. In a small bowl sprinkle blueberries with 1-2 tablespoon flour and toss them until all blueberries are coated with thin layer of flour and then fold them really gently in the batter.

 6. Spoon batter into prepared muffin tins, filling about 2/3 of each cup.
 Sprinkle the blueberries generously with granulated sugar.

 7. Place them in the oven and bake about 20-25 minutes or until the toothpick inserted in the center comes out clean.

 8. Cool for 5 minutes in the pan then remove muffins and cool on a wire rack.

-I'm a former high school teacher now Stay-At-Home-Mom thankful for each day I get to spend with my little family.
-I'm a born and raised Georgia girl and I adore all things Southern!
-I hope you enjoy my blog where I'm happy to share our homeschool journey from our house nestled in the woods, recipes and more!
+I'm a former high school teacher now homemaker and Principal of Soaring Pine Private Academy.
+I am so very thankful for each day that God blesses me with my sweet family.
+I hope you enjoy my blog where I'm happy to share our homeschool journey from our home nestled in the woods, recipes and more!